danvk/boggle-paper/paper/content.typ

 board in this version of Boggle.
 The best board found in 50 hillclimbing runs was `cineqetnsniasesl` (28,542 points).
-However, we can exhaustively search all boards containing a 17-letter word to find `rpqaselinifcoita` (44,726 points).
+However, we can exhaustively search all boards containing a 17-letter word to find `rpqaselinifcoita` (44,726 points, @prequalifications).
 Over a third of this board's points come from the single 17-letter word “prequalifications.”

 #boggle.board(